chapost1/StreamTime/services/api/README.md

     It means for example, if you look at the videos directories tree you can understand the use cases of the app.

-### Where can I find the routers in the source code?
+### Where can I find the Use Cases in the source code?

 A simplified version of the tree output beside to the entrypoint.py file: